 We took off at 4:31pm.
 Again, because of how we were turning, the views from 1A were no doubt better than mine.
 Note that during takeoff and landing, the nose gear is directly below the first class cabin.
 You really feel and hear the gear when its raised or lowered.

 I switched to the IFE at this time.
 Lufthansa's system is not the best, but passable.
-The screen is approximately 15 inches, but because of how far away the seat is from the screen - it actually feels quite small.
+The screen is a decent size, but because of how far away the seat is from the screen - it actually feels quite small.
 There was a standard flight view where you can track the progress of the flight.
 The movie selection was decently large, with some international options as well.
 However, there did not seem to be too many movies that were the latest releases.
 I chose to watch Crazy Rich Asians - a fitting movie for first class.
 One annoying thing about the UI is that I did not find any option to be able to skip ahead (not just fast forwarding).
 The headphones were a nice pair of Bose headphones.
 Not quite as good as my own Bose QuietComfort 35, but still a very good pair.
 I did not bother to take my own out.

 The Wifi card was given out before takeoff.
 I loved that Lufthansa offers complimentary Wifi for its first class passengers.
 The Wifi itself was a little slow, I could not upload anything to Instagram, but could use it for text chat and checking email.